MB3hel/MCHelperTools/README.md

 - **ToggleSprintBedrock.py**: This is a Linux version of the toggle sprint helper script.
 Works on X11 and Wayland sessions. *Be aware that [this bug](https://gitlab.gnome.org/GNOME/mutter/-/issues/398) will result in this causing freezes on Gnome X11 sessions.
 Wayland and other desktops are not impacted.*

+- **FixGnomeScrollXwayland.py**: This is a workaround for a bug with GNOME.
+After suspend (and maybe at other times too?), xwayland apps (including minecraft) will miss the first scroll event after changing direction with the scroll wheel.
+[GNOME Bug Report](https://gitlab.gnome.org/GNOME/gnome-shell/-/issues/5896)

 ## Notices